nicowilliams/nymity/README.md

 This will be a proof of concept at least, and perhaps functional enough to actually make it usable in production.

-All work on Nymity at this time is pending approval from `$WORK`'s Legal.
+All work on Nymity's implementation at this time is pending approval from `$WORK`'s Legal.